 If the Grand Master shall find it necessary for him to attend in person to preside in any Lodge, he is authorized to draw on the Grand Treasurer for his expenses.
-Rules of Discipline Rule 21 (1902-138)

 §25-9.7 PROSECUTION AND DEFENSE

 The Committee on Complaints and Offenses shall act as accusers, and if they desire it may be assisted by counsel, provided that the person who brings the charges, or the one employed by him, shall not act in that capacity.
 The accused may appear in person or by counsel, and in his absence and that of any person selected by him to conduct his defense, it shall be the duty of the Master to appoint some competent Mason to defend for him, and such appointment shall be made before any evidence is taken by the committee.